Sasha Stone (photographer): Biography

 In 1928, he officially changed his name to Sasha Stone and became a painter.
 He had little success as an artist.
 Due to an economic downturn in Europe during this period, Sasha focused on photography as a main source of income.
 Sasha had become an extremely versatile photographer, working with portraits, journalism, feature images, advertising, property, fashion, and architecture photos.
-His photos appeared in Adolf Behne's edition of Berlin in Bildern, and Paul Cohen–Portheim's travel guide Paris.
+His photos appeared in Adolf Behne's edition of Berlin in Bildern, and Paul Cohen-Portheim's travel guide Paris.
 Sasha took images for surrealist journals like Varietés in Belgium and Bilfur in Paris.
 His work was presented in the first international photography exhibition called Fotografie der Gegenwart in Essen, Germany, and Werkbund's exhibition Film und Foto in Stuttgart, Germany.

 In 1931, Sasha and Cami moved to Brussels, Cami's hometown, where they lived until they divorced.
 In 1933, the couple were part of the Exposition Internationale de la Photographie in Brussels.
-A collection of nudes by Sasha and Cami Stone was published in Les Femmes through the French magazine Arts et Metiers Graphique in 1933.
+A collection of nudes by Sasha and Cami Stone was published in Les Femmes through the French magazine Arts et Métiers graphiques in 1933.
 Throughout this time Sasha was connected with artists, celebrities and intellectuals of that period.

 Sasha and Cami divorced on February 15, 1939.
 They continued to work together until Sasha remarried.
 On April 29, 1939, Sasha Stone remarried, to Lydia Edens (born Alida Anna Edens).
 Sasha, Lydia and other families fled the German attack on Brussels on May 14, 1940.
 Their goal was to reach Spain and then go to the United States for safety.
 The group was en route through the Pyrénées in Perpignan, France.
 On August 6, 1940, Sasha died in Perpignan due to a serious ailment.
 The exact location of his grave is unknown.
 The only thing left is the graveyard book entry.